History of Tallahassee, Florida: Founding of Tallahassee

 In 1824, the City of Tallahassee, the county seat and only incorporated city in Leon County, was established following a decision by the state legislature to locate the capital of the new Florida Territory midway between the population centers of St. Augustine and Pensacola.
 The city was not formally incorporated until December 1825, with the first municipal elections being held in January 1826.

 In 1824, General Marquis de Lafayette was awarded a land grant by the United States Congress.
 The grant consisted of a 6 mi by 6 mi square of land in what is today mostly northeast Tallahassee.
 Although the Marquis never visited his property in Florida, he sent people to grow limes and olives and to produce silk from moths.
 However, the colony failed, and most of the residents went to New Orleans or back to France.
 Those who remained lived in an area of Tallahassee that still is called Frenchtown.
 Lafayette eventually sold his property.

-In 1826, Prince Achille Murat, nephew of Napoleon Bonaparte, moved to the Tallahassee area, most likely in response to the July 4, 1825 Lafayette Land Grant, which also attracted many other French settlers.
+In 1826, Achille Murat, nephew of Napoleon Bonaparte, moved to the Tallahassee area, most likely in response to the July 4, 1825 Lafayette Land Grant, which also attracted many other French settlers.
 He purchased land in Jefferson County, Florida and named it Lipona Plantation.
 "Lipona" is an anagram for Napoli, the Italian spelling of Naples, Italy, where he was to rule.

 The following outline represents a brief historical sketch of the area:

 In 1827, Ralph Waldo Emerson, after a visit, called Tallahassee "A grotesque place of land speculators and desperados."
 Emerson would become a great friend and confidant of the aforementioned Achille Murat for years.